vannguyengd/gooddata-ui/docs/10_vis__date_filter_component.md

 // You can either provide your custom date filter options const dateFilterOptions = myDateFilterOptions();
-// or you can use the default we provide const dateFilterOptions = defaultDateFilterOptions;
+// or use the default we provide const dateFilterOptions = defaultDateFilterOptions;

 export class DateFilterComponentExample extends Component {